Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 28.2.3.1 Overview

-This section aims to describe the full workflow that the OS upgrade process goes throught from start to finish.
+This section aims to describe the full workflow that the OS upgrade process goes through from start to finish.

 day2 os pkg update diagram